 The primary purpose for developing our model is to estimate Coulomb stress accumulation rate and to explore its relevancy to earthquake occurrence and failure potential.
 Following the assumption that major earthquakes typically produce stress drops on the order of 1-10 MPa, estimates of Coulomb stress accumulation rate can provide an upper bound on the recurrence interval of a particular fault segment.
 Furthermore, recent studies of induced Coulomb stress changes propose that earthquakes may be triggered by stress changes as small as 0.1 MPa [King et al., 1994; Stein et al., 1994; Fialko and Simons, 2000; King and Cocco, 2001; Zeng, 2001].
 High Coulomb stress accumulation rate has also been linked to areas of surface creep [Savage and Lisowski, 1993].
 A better understanding of such stress-release processes at major plate boundaries, along with estimates of seismic moment magnitude, have also been the focus of recent earthquake hazard potential studies [WGCEP, 1995, 1999; WGNCEP, 1996].
-In this analysis, we inspect the role of locking depth, fault geometry, and paralleling fault strands on accumulating interseismic stress along San Andreas Fault system, and investigate how such accumulation.
+In this analysis, we inspect the role of locking depth, fault geometry, and paralleling fault strands on accumulation is related to shallow fault creep, earthquake recurrence interval, and seismic moment accumulation.